 Adding and updating data

-Base44 automatically collects and updates your app’s data as users interact with your app.
+Base44 automatically collects and updates your app’s data as people interact with your app.
 The AI sets up your tables so the right information is saved and kept up to date for you.
 However, if you want to manually add information (for example, add a product, update a record, or input test data), you can do it easily from your app’s dashboard inside your app editor.Manually adding data

 - Click Dashboard in your app editor.